Skip to main content

 And the more tools you add to fill all your needs, the more complicated it gets.
 Some tools overlap while others leave a gap you need yet another platform to fill.

 When the sheer number of tools you’re trying to keep straight gets to be too much, it’s time for you to look at a nonprofit CRM.
+If you can find one that has core fundraising tools built into the system, you're assured of a holistic view of your donors.

 6. How much time do you (and your staff) spend on routine tasks?